jgeumlek/MoltenGamepad/documentation/permissions_(udev).md

 MoltenGamepad requires file permissions to function, and you are unlikely to have these permissions by default.
 Udev rules help to automate the setup of these permissions.

+See the `installation` directory for some pre-made udev rules files.

 # Intro to udev rules

 Udev rules match constraints with `==`, update and set values with `=`, and use plurals like `DRIVERS` rather than `DRIVER` to check values of parent devices.